Dec 19, 2019

 Gitpod Self-Hosted runs on Kubernetes and integrates via OAuth with GitHub Enterprise, GitLab CE and GitLab EE.
 This way no additional user management is required and users get easy access to Git repositories based on the permissions already present in GitLab/GitHub.

 We operate gitpod.io on GCP, hence running Gitpod Self-Hosted on Google Cloud Platform (GCP) is a battle-tested solution.
-We consider running Gitpod Self-Hosted on vanilla Kubernetes in beta.

 Installing Gitpod Self-Hosted on your own infrastructure works much like any other piece of kit running on Kubernetes.
+We have produced a series of installation guides will work most Kubernetes clusters.

 We are absolutely thrilled to see Gitpod and its community growing.
 Self-Hosted will enable even more developers to focus more on coding and less on setting up their machine or waiting for builds to finish.